 10. Le Matos, Computer Magic – “Cold Summer”

-Perhaps the only song on this list that could be reasonably classified as synthpop, “Cold Summer”’s horror-tinged atmosphere works perfectly in collaboration with a reserved vocal performance, creating one of the most subtly engaging tracks of the year.
+Perhaps the only song on this list that could be reasonably classified as synthpop, the horror-tinged atmosphere on “Cold Summer” works perfectly with its reserved vocal performance, creating one of the most subtly engaging tracks of the year.

 9. Wolf Club – “Summer Lights“

 With two full-length albums to their name in 2018, Wolf Club single-handedly released an entire mixtape worth of great tracks.
 “Summer Lights” is at the top of the list with its infectious rhythm and bouyant vocal delivery, a combination that made it a sleeper hit in 2018.